 Currently, the guardian of a legally incapacitated person is responsible for the ward's care, custody, and control, except as limited under Section 5306.
 A guardian has all of the powers and duties specified in EPIC except as modified by court order.
-The bill provides, instead, that a guardian would be responsible for the ward's care, custody, and control to the extent the guardian was granted powers by the court under Section 5306.
-A guardian would have the specified powers and duties to the extent granted by court order.
+The bill provides, instead, that a guardian is responsible for the ward's care, custody, and control to the extent the guardian is granted powers by the court under Section 5306; and a guardian has the specified powers and duties to the extent granted by court order.